- Clicking, snapping, or locking when you move your finger

 Endoscopic Trigger Finger Release (Minimally Invasive)

-As a board certified orthopaedic hand surgeon, Dr. Tyson Cobb performs endoscopic trigger finger release, which uses small incisions of only ⅛ to ¼ of an inch long.
+A surgeon can perform endoscopic trigger finger release, which uses small incisions of only ⅛ to ¼ of an inch long.
 Through the incisions, the endoscope (small video camera) sends enlarged live video footage of the tendon sheath to a monitor for the surgeon to use as a guide while treating the trigger finger.
 The area of the tendon sheath constricting the tendon is released to relieve pressure and restore function in the finger.
 As a result of the small incisions, usually no stitches are needed, and surgical tape is used in its place.
 Patients can typically return to work the next day with restrictions as necessary.

 Open Trigger Finger Release